Valuation and Litigation

-It is Paramount to Maintain the appraiser’s independence and objectivity.
-Even the perception of tainted objectivity could destroy their effectiveness as a expert witness.
+It is paramount to maintain the appraiser’s independence and objectivity.
+Even the perception of tainted objectivity could destroy their effectiveness as an expert witness.

 Identify and Clarify the Valuation Issue

 Unless a client and/or their attorney are experienced with the particular valuation issues at hand, the valuation experts should be consulted as early as possible.
-Also unless the appraiser is experienced with the particular valuation concerns surrounding legal issues at hand, the attorney should be consulted as early as possible.
-Neither the appraiser nor the client and their attorney should make assumptions about the appraisal methodology, the scope of the problem, and the legal strategy, without first consulting with the other.
+Also, unless the appraiser is experienced with the particular valuation concerns surrounding legal issues at hand, the attorney should be consulted as early as possible.
+Neither the appraiser nor the client and their attorney should make assumptions about the appraisal methodology, the scope of the problem, or the legal strategy without first consulting the other.

 ♦ The “Full Narrative, FIRREA” type report is often not appropriate for litigation purposes.
 Appraisals prepared for one purpose and use (or for one litigation case) are often not appropriate for (another) litigation.
 Appraisal methods and reporting formats vary dramatically and this is appropriate as appraisal issues vary dramatically from case to case.

-♦ A preliminary analysis is often helpful for measuring the scope of the problem and testing valuation and legal strategy.
-But great care must exercised to avoid the reality and perception of an expert with tainted objectivity.
+♦ A preliminary analysis is often helpful for measuring the scope of the problem and testing valuation and legal strategy, but great care must be exercised to avoid the reality and perception of an expert with tainted objectivity.

-♦ There must be a continual dialogue beginning in the earliest stages of the case, between the appraiser and the client and their attorney to resolve and sharpen the legal strategy and appraisal methodology.
+♦ There must be a continual dialogue beginning in the earliest stages of the case, between the appraiser, the client, and their attorney to resolve and sharpen the legal strategy and appraisal methodology.

 Protect Client-Attorney Privilege

 Clients should not hire the appraiser directly and should limit their discussions until the attorneys have hired the appraiser.
-All working documents prepared by the appraiser for a case should be labeled “draft”, “confidential” and “prepared for counsel in connection with litigation”.
+All working documents prepared by the appraiser for a case should be labeled “draft”, “confidential”, or “prepared for counsel in connection with litigation”.

 Select Valuation Experts that Meet the Needs of the Case and Round out the Team